ZacharyWang-007/MDMIL/README.md

  For more details of pre-processing, please refer to [CLAM](https://github.com/mahmoodlab/CLAM).

  ## Model training and testing
  before training and testing, please update configs.
 Generally, we train the model with one 12 GB memory GPU.
+The output details in terms of loss, accuracy, and AUC will be stored in the logs folder.
  ~~~~~~~~~~~~~~~~~~
-   python main.py
+   python train.py
  ~~~~~~~~~~~~~~~~~~

 ## Citation